 The latest information from Verizon is they will discontinue 2G/3G network operations at the end of 2019.
 AT&T will maintain its 3G network until the end of 2021.

 The FCC requires tower owners to employ obstruction light monitoring devices with an automated alarm system designed to detect any lighting failure and notify the owner of said failure.
 When carriers retire their aging networks, 3G modems connected to these networks will no longer be able to conduct these automated communications.
 According to Verizon, 3G modems will begin to lose connectivity sometime between now and the end of next year.
 Upgrades to sites running an AT&T 3G modem should be included in the site’s 3-year operational plan.
 Flash Technology advises clients to start budgeting for and replacing 3G modems now to ensure continued monitoring compliance.

-In October 2017, Flash Technology transitioned all of our LED obstruction lighting systems and monitoring products to LTE technology.
+In October 2017, Flash Technology transitioned all of our LED obstruction lighting systems and monitoring products to LTE technology in preparation for the 3G sunset.
 We stopped supplying 3G modems as spares in most circumstances beginning in 2018.

 In November 2017, Verizon issued the following statement regarding its 2G and 3G network:

 “On December 31, 2019, Verizon plans to retire its CDMA network (1x/EVDO, 2G/3G), and we will stop activating new devices on CDMA after June 30, 2018.
 But we will continue supporting the following account services through July 1, 2019: Device ID Change, MDN Change, Price Plan Change, Suspend and Resume, and Reactivate MDN.”